carl2087/life-sort-drf-api/README.md

  * Optionally choose the main branch under 'Automatic Deploys' and select 'Enable Automatic Deploys' if you wish your deployed API to be automatically redeployed every time you push changes to GitHub.
  * Find the 'Manual Deploy' section, choose 'main' as the branch to deploy and select 'Deploy Branch'.
  * Your API will shortly be deployed and you will be given a link to the deployed site when the process is complete.

+## Credits and acknowledgements

+ * Code Institute Rest Framework walkthrough which helped when building this API.
+ * Django Rest Framework documentation which helped me understanding some of the concepts.
+ * Validating the dates in the serializer came from this [Dev Diary](https://www.flaviabastos.cadjango-rest-framework-adding-datetimefield-format-serializer-validation/).

+I would like to extend a thank you to my mentor Martina Terlevic whose advice cannot be underestimated.
+Also to my previous mentor Victor Miclovich who has given helped throughout my other projects.